Career Prep 2030

 • CTE students are high-wage earners and earn more than $2 million over their lifetimes, on average.

-Our Strategies
+Our Goal & Strategies

-3. Increase Engagement with Students
+3. Increase engagement with students

 Our three strategic industries of focus: